miebach/py-simple-ftpd/README.txt

 Please respect the copyright of pyftpdlib, see the license file in "./pyftpdlib/".

-The script "ftpserver.py" itself is free to copy, but without any guarantee.
+This project has  "ftpserver.py" itself is MIT licenced, see file ./ LICENCE without any guarantee at all.

 Motivation:
 ----------

-Sometimes I need a quick and easy way to copy files between linux and nt machines in local networks.
+If you need a quick and easy way to copy files between linux and nt machines in secured environemnts.
-This script comes handy when samba is not installed on the linux machine.